-A detailed RANS and LES computational study of single-stream and dual-stream beveled nozzles, along with those of round nozzles, was carried out to gain better insights into the flow features responsible for noise reduction; see Viswanathan et al. [20] for complete details.
-Two sample flowfield results from Ref.
-[20] illustrate the differences in the jet evolutions.
-Figure 2 shows the instantaneous vorticity fields in the symmetry plane of the LES for the three nozzle geometries; the secondary nozzle is round for all three cases and the primary nozzle consists of a round nozzle, and two bevels with bevel angles (measured from the vertical nozzle exit plane for the round nozzle) of 24° and 45°, respectively.
+A detailed Reynolds-averaged Navier-Stokes (RANS) and large eddy simulation (LES) computational study of single-stream and dual-stream beveled nozzles, along with those of round nozzles, was carried out to gain better insights into the flow features responsible for noise reduction; see Viswanathan et al. [20] for complete details.
+Two sample flowfield results from [20] illustrate the differences in the jet evolutions.
+Figure 2 shows the instantaneous vorticity fields in the symmetry plane of the LES for the three nozzle geometries; the secondary nozzle is round for all three cases and the primary nozzle consists of a round nozzle, and two bevels with bevel angles (measured from the vertical nozzle exit plane for the round nozzle) of 24 and 45 deg, respectively.
 Aside from the plume vectoring, there is significant alteration of the turbulence structure of the jets.
-The fan streams of the beveled nozzles are highly asymmetric with the "top" being narrower and the

-"bottom" substantially thicker than those for the round jets, after the top one begins merging with the core shear layer; this effect is much stronger for the bevel45 system.
-The fan flow needs to accommodate the upwards deflection of the core stream, which stretches it on the upper side, resulting in this thinning of the shear layer; conversely, there is lateral streamline convergence and thickening on the lower side.
-The modifications to the potential-core lengths are also highlighted by the vorticity fields: (1) as for the single jets, the length of the primary potential core is reduced as the bevel angle is increased, (2) the length of the secondary shear layer at the top is progressively shortened with increasing bevel angle, and (3) the behavior of the bottom shear layer is different for the two beveled nozzles; it is somewhat longer than the round for bevel24, and shorter than the round for bevel45 due to the rapid widening of the outer shear layer.
-In the above description, the secondary potential core is defined as the flow area between the two streams, free of vortical structures.
+The fan streams of the beveled nozzles are highly asymmetric with the top being narrower and the bottom substantially thicker than those for the round jets, after the top one begins merging with the core shear layer; this effect is much stronger for the bevel 45 system.
+The fan flow needs to accommodate the upward deflection of the core stream, which stretches it on the upper side, resulting in the thinning of the shear layer; conversely, there is lateral streamline convergence and thickening on the lower side.
+The modifications to the potential-core lengths are also highlighted by the vorticity fields: 1) as for the single jets, the length of the primary potential core is reduced as the bevel angle is increased; 2) the length of the secondary shear layer at the top is progressively shortened with increasing bevel angle; and 3) the behavior of the bottom shear layer is different for the two beveled nozzles; it is somewhat longer than the round for bevel 24, and shorter than the round for bevel 45 due to the rapid widening of the outer shear layer.
+The secondary potential core is defined as the flow area between the two streams, free of vortical structures.

-Several interesting features are observed, when the cross-sectional contours of vorticity from the RANS computations at several axial stations are examined for the static case in Figure 3.
-For the conventional nozzle, there are of course concentric rings of vorticity, mainly concentrated in the shear layers in the early mixing layers.
-As the flow evolves, these get gradually mixed out but retain their axisymmetric shape at all downstream locations.
-For the beveled nozzles, the region of high vorticity migrates towards the shorter side of the beveled nozzle and the plume gets elongated in the vertical plane.
-The fan flow (mixed with the ambient air) gets pulled towards the center of the core jet and the primary shear layer takes on a 'C shape'.
-The secondary shear layer is highly asymmetric, much thicker at the bottom, as also seen in the plots of instantaneous vorticity from the LES in Figure 2.
-Additional information may be found in Ref.
-[20].
+Several interesting features are observed when the cross-sectional contours of vorticity from the RANS computations at several axial stations are examined for the static case in Fig. 3.
+For the conventional nozzle, there are, of course, concentric rings of vorticity, mainly concentrated in the shear layers in the early mixing layers.
+As the flow evolves, these get gradually mixed out, but retain their axisymmetric shape at all downstream locations.
+For the beveled nozzles, the region of high vorticity migrates toward the shorter side of the beveled nozzle, and the plume gets elongated in the vertical plane.
+The fan flow (mixed with the ambient air) gets pulled toward the center of the core jet, and the primary shear layer takes on a C shape.
+The secondary shear layer is highly asymmetric, much thicker at the bottom, as also seen in the plots of instantaneous vorticity from the LES in Fig. 2.
+Additional information may be found in [20].